ashish-gehani/OCCAM/README.md

   make test
 ```

 Using OCCAM
 ===========

-You can choose to record logs from the OCCAM
-tool by setting the following variables:
+You can choose to record logs from OCCAM by setting the following variables:

 ```
   export OCCAM_LOGFILE={absolute path to log location}
   export OCCAM_LOGLEVEL={INFO, WARNING, or ERROR}
 ```

 Using razor
 ===========

-`razor` is a pip package that relies on the same dynamic library as `occam`,
-so you should first build and install `occam` as described above. `razor`  provides
-the commandline tool `slash`.
-You can either install `razor` you can from this repository, or you can just do a
+`razor` is a pip package that relies on the same dynamic library as `occam`.
+So you should first build and install `occam` as described above. `razor`  provides the commandline tool `slash` for end users.
+You can either install `razor` from this repository, or you can use:
 ```
 pip install razor
 ```

 To install an editable version from this repository:

 ```